 Section No. 19.
 These by-laws shall take effect from and after their passage and may be altered or repealed, and any others may be enacted, at any meeting of the Club at which a quorum is present.
-A quorum shall consist of a majority of the members in conditions are set in parent in pa good standing, present in person or by proxy for business.
+A quorum shall consist of a majority of the members in conditions recent in parson of the present. good standing, present in person or by proxy for business.